mosip/documentation/docs/ftm-partner.md

 ### Self-registration

-* The FTM partner can register themselves on MOSIP PMP portal by clicking **Register** on the landing page.
+* The partner can register themselves on MOSIP PMP portal by clicking **Register** on the landing page.
 * They need to fill up a form with the details below:
     * First and Last name
     * Organization Name